GH-TpaeFawzen/pxem.posixism/README.md

 compiled program.

-This implementation tries to comply the original specification and as exactl yas possible, including unspecified behaviours such as:
+This implementation tries to comply the original specification and as exactly as possible, including unspecified behaviours such as:

 - `.r` when popped value is non-positive
 - zero-division

+This implementation aborts when it tries to do unspecified behaviour.

 # Assumed usage
 ```sh